LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 * **Country**: Your two-letter ISO 3166 country code as a merchant.
 * **Currency**: The three-letter ISO 4217 currency code for the payment.
 * **Merchant Session**: A unique token representing the transaction between the consumer and you as the merchant.
 This token is used by Apple to confirm that the pay session was created by a valid merchant and that it is being used within the time bounds allowed by Apple.
 Create an integration that points to your merchant session endpoint, and provide the response received from the endpoint here.
 You can specify a botContext or integration variable name.
 * **Account Signature**: This field allows for the account signature to be generated and added as a part of the request, for extra validation.
 The field stores a signed hash of the merchant session payload.
 The hash is sent as a part of the structured content request to the connector, which validates it and rejects it if invalid.
 You can enter an alphanumeric string or specify a botContext or integration variable name.
-This field is optional and only needed for accounts using this sign/validate flow.
-For more on the Apple Pay signature flow, see [here](apple-business-chat-templates-apple-pay-template.html#apple-pay-signature-flow).
+This field is optional and only needed for accounts using this [sign/validate flow from Apple](apple-business-chat-templates-apple-pay-template.html#apple-pay-signature-flow).
 Note that opting in to this additional verification requires some internal account configuration; please contact your LivePerson representative for help with setting this up.
 * **Request Identifier**: This field stores the unique identifier representing the merchant session request.
 The request identifier is a consistent ID throughout the lifetime of the pay session, and it’s used by LivePerson APIs and services to track the pay session from start to finish.
 You can enter an alphanumeric string or specify a botContext or integration variable name.

 **Shipping Methods**